citusdata/citus_docs/ref_arch/real_time_dashboards.rst

 replication factor.
 Because all three of those match, there's a 1-to-1 correspondence between ``http_request`` shards and ``http_request_1min`` shards, and Citus will place matching shards on the same worker.
-This is called co-location; it makes queries such as joins faster and our rollups possible.
+This is called :ref:`co-location <colocation>`; it makes queries such as joins faster and our rollups possible.

 .. image:: /images/colocation.png
   :alt: co-location in citus